We have all heard of the placebo effect (the result of a positive thought), but not everyone heard of the nocebo. So, what is the nocebo effect?

 Your subconscious mind believes or does not believe.
 Your perceptions and beliefs shape your reality.
 Negative prognosis can take away your power if you allow it but you have an opportunity to believe in a different truth.

 In 1993, the Institute of Noetic Sciences published Spontaneous Remission: An Annotated Bibliography, which assembled the largest database of medically reported cases of spontaneous remission in the world, with more than 3,500 references from more than 800 journals.
 You can find it in the Digital Media Library of the Institute of Noetic Science.

 Not paying attention to prognosis is not equal to denying the reality of what you are facing.
 It is reducing the mind’s destructive reaction to it.

 What we focus on grows and what we choose not to feed eventually leaves us.
 So, the suggestion would be to feed the mind with positive thoughts of a healthy outcome.

-Health is controlled not so much by genes, but by the mind.
-Therefore, controlling thoughts is required for someone to experience the healing.
+According to dr. Bruce Lipton, health is controlled not so much by genes, but by the mind.
+Therefore, controlling thoughts and changing limiting beliefs is required for someone to experience the healing.

 DNA and Emotion

 Seventy percent of the culture lives in stress the majority of their time.
 It’s a scientific fact that the hormones of stress push the genetic buttons that create disease.

 So, if you turn on the stress response just by thought alone and the hormones of stress can make you sick, then your thoughts can make you sick.
 So, if it’s possible that your thought can make you sick, it is also possible that your thoughts can make you well.

 Dr. Bruce Lipton’s research illustrates that the perception in your mind is reflected in the chemistry of your body.
 By changing your perception, your mind can alter the activity of your genes.